PARIS21 Cross Regional Forum

 CRF builds on the takeaways from the 2018 PARIS21 Annual Conference on "Truth in Numbers: The role of data in a world of fact, fiction and everything in between” and anchors the discussions around developing trustworthy NSOs, and their role in building and sustaining trust in the broader data ecosystem.
 We seek to bring together representatives from NSSs, donor and technical cooperation agencies, media, government, civil society organisations and private sector, from different parts of the world - with a particular focus on low and middle-income countries.

-Many NSSs are starting to adapt to this new context.
-Embracing openness, implementing new forms of communication, collaborating with diverse stakeholders from the private sector, the media and academia, all show promise.
-However, much more needs to be done to meet the trust challenge.
+Many national statistical offices are starting to adapt to this new context.
+Embracing openness, implementing new forms of communication, collaborating with diverse stakeholders from the private sector, the media and academia, are all helping to seat national statistics in the real world.
+Yet for many others, especially among low-income countries with fledgling statistical systems, the path to increasing relevance and authority may not be obvious.

 For more on PARIS21's Cross Regional Fora: http://www.paris21.org/cross-regional-engagement